psolmor/Image-Classification-using-QCNN/README.md

 6. `training.py`
    - Contains the training loop for the QCNN.
 This file includes functions to train the QCNN using a specified dataset.
 Corrently used "mse"
    - The `circuit_training` function trains the QCNN using the Adam optimizer and returns the loss history and trained parameters.

+7. `utils.py`
+   - Contains smaller functions used in the code.